patrickfrank1/chesspos/README.md

 ```
  #### License

- This project is released under the ...
-License.
+This project is licensed under the terms of the GNU GPLv3.0 license.